Judge rules banks can hand over Trump financial records to Congress

 Capital One did not immediately return a request for comment.

+In a statement to NBC News, House Financial Services Chairwoman Maxine Waters said she was "very pleased" with the judge's ruling.

+"We believe that we're on the right track and that no matter what this President is doing to try and impede our ability to have access to information, we're going to keep going and we're going to fight and we're going to get good victories that way," added Waters, D-Calif.

-Trump wrote a $35,000 check to his former personal attorney Michael Cohen from his Capital One checking account.
+Trump wrote a $35,000 check to his former personal attorney Michael Cohen from his Capital One checking account in August 2017.
 The money was tied to the effort to pay off porn star Stormy Daniels, who alleged that she had an affair with Trump before he took office.

 Cohen submitted the check to Congress ahead of his testimony in March.